 If all conditions are met, these types of contracts can go as far as being wholly self-sufficient and self-enforcing.
 For advocates of smart contracts, they can provide a secure and more automated alternative to traditional contract law, together with faster and cheaper enforcement compared to conventional methods.

 The potential applications of smart contract technology are basically limitless and could be extended to almost any field of business where contract law is usually applied.
 Of course, while highly publicized, smart contracts aren’t a magic substitute for old-school diligence.
-In fact, the Decentralized Autonomous Organization (DAO) case has been something of a warning for investors.

 Many companies depend on having robust supply chains – processes and methods to get physical things from suppliers, through the company and to customers.
 Blockchain technology has already been used in the past as a tool to keep supply chains under control and efficient.